Sesquii/Task_aversion_system/README.md

 ### Docker Notes

+- **Fresh data for each user**: The default setup uses a Docker named volume, so each user starts with empty data files (the app creates them automatically)
-- Data persistence: Your CSV files are stored in `task_aversion_app/data` and persist between container restarts
+- **Data persistence**: Your data persists between container restarts
-- Stopping the app: Press `Ctrl+C` in the terminal, or run `docker-compose down`
+- **Stopping the app**: Press `Ctrl+C` in the terminal, or run `docker-compose down`
-- Viewing logs: Run `docker-compose logs -f` to see application output
+- **Viewing logs**: Run `docker-compose logs -f` to see application output
-- Port conflicts: If port 8080 is in use, edit `docker-compose.yml` and change `"8080:8080"` to `"8081:8080"` (then access at `http://localhost:8081`)
+- **Port conflicts**: If port 8080 is in use, edit `docker-compose.yml` and change `"8080:8080"` to `"8081:8080"` (then access at `http://localhost:8081`)
+- **Finding your data**: If using the default named volume, your data is stored in Docker's volume system.
+To access it directly, you can change the volume mount in `docker-compose.yml` to a folder path (see "Alternative: Use Your Own Data Folder" above)

 ---